- Parker Parks and Recreation

 - Winter Fun in Denver & Colorado

-The little cow town south and east of Denver on the Smoky Hill Trail has grown into a wonderful community.
+Parker, the little cow town south and east of Denver on the Smoky Hill Trail has grown into a wonderful community with real estate leading the way.
 The town now occupies most of north eastern Douglas County.
 Parker strives to maintain the western flare and hosts Parker Days every summer, a great local festival.
 Homes in the town include suburban tract homes as well as quite a few horse properties and many acreages for cows and horses, or your choice.
 There are new homes being built so the town continues it’s growth.
 Typically builders welcome Realtors and cooperate with them and their clients..

 The schools serving Parker and the majority of the front range communities that are part of Denver, are a diverse mix of public systems, charter schools, and private/parochial schools.
 Charter schools are considered public and will be included in the district listings.
 Please see the more school connections link for private, charter and home schooling options.

 NOTE: While many school districts serve portions of Highlands Ranch, no single one covers the entire community.
 The property address will determine the school district.
 Sometimes they will overlap…but not always.